 We’re an affiliate: We hope you love our articles and the products we recommend!
 Just so you know, when you buy through links on this site, we may earn an affiliate commission.
 Thank you if you use our links, we really appreciate it!

-You’ve probably heard the saying that, “the eyes are a window into the soul”, well it turns out there’s a lot of truth in it.
+You’ve probably heard the saying, “the eyes are a window into the soul”, well it turns out there’s a lot of truth in it.
 We communicate with our eyes just as much as with any other type of body language.
-So if you want to be liked by your viewers you have to understand the little things you can do to improve your video presentation skills.
+If you want to be liked by your viewers, you must understand the small things you need to do to improve your video presentation skills.

 The best tips for being good on camera are to genuinely smile at the viewer, make eye contact with them through the camera lens, and to frame your Talking Head videos as medium close-ups and/or close-ups.
 These three tips for being liked by viewers will make you more engaging and win you more followers.